MalekMansour/Killer-Invasion/websites.md

 6. Confession:+ A place for people to confess their sins
 7. I want to die (Depressed People Blog Journal)
 8. A shop that sells sex-strengthening stuff
+9. A shop that sells BDSM stuff
+10. A shop that sells different types of boxes for corpse hiding
+11. Gore Supply (A Website where you can watch a bunch of gore videos every 1 hour)

 1. Drug Shop (Everything is out of stock)